 Information Regarding our Return to Public Sacraments

-Bishop Brennan dispenses the Catholic faithful who reside in the Diocese of Columbus and all other Catholics currently in its territories from the obligation of attending Sunday Mass until September 13th.
+Bishop Brennan dispenses the Catholic faithful who reside in the Diocese of Columbus and all other Catholics currently in its territories from the obligation of attending Sunday Mass and Holy Days indefinitely.

 Though we wish that all could gather with us for the celebration of the Eucharist, we cannot guarantee complete safety at this time.